dhis2/developer-portal/blog/2026-02-01-mosip-integration-demo/index.md

 ## Patient & Clinician Portals

 Once patient data is synced to the NEHR, other services can take advantage of it too.
-The team at Symbionix developed a patient portal, where a patient can use eSignet to log in to the portal and view their visit history, and a clinician portal, where a specialist clinician at another facility can search for a patient’s history.
+The team at Symbionix developed a patient portal, where a patient can use eSignet to log in to the portal and view their visit history; and a clinician portal, where a specialist clinician at another facility can search for a patient’s history.

 Both portals are standalone web apps.
 The Patient Portal uses eSignet to allow patients to log in using their national ID and choose which ID data they want to share with the portal.
 Then, the Patient Portal searches for the patient’s information from the NEHR, using eSignet’s unique identifier for that person in the health domain, i.e. the `sub` value on the person’s `userInfo` payload returned from the OIDC auth flow.
 This makes it unnecessary for the patient to share their national ID with the portal if they don’t want to.